 1. Start Planning Early

 The event is on Friday and you think you can start promoting your products on Thursday?
 Nope!
-The customers prepare their shopping research as early as mid-October.
+The customers prepare their shopping research as early as mid-October. so you have to do follow some Marketing Strategy now.

 Don’t wait until it’s too late, jumpstart your promotions early and get ahead of your competitions.
 Build up your promotions leading up to the week.
 Create a solid digital marketing plan.
 This will gather your prospective customers for your business and create momentum among your competitors.